fangq/mcx/README.txt

 == # Using JSON-formatted input files ==

-Starting from version 0.7.9, MCX accepts a JSON-formatted input file in addition to the conventional tMCimg-like input format.
+Starting from version 0.7.9, MCX accepts a JSON-formatted input file in addition to the legacy .inp input files.
 JSON (JavaScript Object Notation) is a portable, human-readable and "fat-free" text format to represent complex and hierarchical data.
-Using the JSON format makes a input file self-explanatory, extensible and easy-to-interface with other applications (like MATLAB).
+Using the JSON format makes a input file self-explanatory, extensible and easy-to-interface with other applications (like MATLAB and Python).

 A sample JSON input file can be found under the examples/quicktest folder.
 The same file, qtest.json, is also shown below: